 What is Paint Sheen?

-‘Sheen’ is the word used for describing how glossy a paint finish will be; the higher the sheen the glossier the paint will look.
-In other words, a paint with high sheen when fully dry will be quite reflective and may be described as looking a little wet due to their shininess.
-On the other hand, paint with low sheen will be less reflective and is usually found in the matt range of paints.
+“Sheen” is the word used for describing how glossy a paint finish will be.
+The higher the sheen, the glossier the paint will look.
+In other words, a paint with a high sheen when fully dry will be quite reflective and may be described as looking a little wet due to its shininess.
+On the other hand, paint with a low sheen will be less reflective and is usually found in the matt range of paints.